Abhijeet2409/brewbyte-cafe/README.md

 # ☕ BrewByte Café

-Welcome to **BrewByte Café** — a Responsive Design (Width-Focused), animated coffee ordering experience built using **HTML, CSS, and JavaScript**.
+Welcome to **BrewByte Café** — A Responsive (Width-Focused), animated coffee ordering experience built using **HTML, CSS, and JavaScript**.
 This project is a creative simulation of a real café ordering system, complete with background music, animated coffee cups, responsive layout, and a fun interactive design.

 ---